-No, four temporary road closures stood up this spring to support community members engaging in physically distant outdoor activities have reopened as of July 8, 2021.
+No, four temporary road closures stood up in Spring 2021 to support community members engaging in physically distant outdoor activities have reopened as of July 8, 2021.
 As the City of Saint Paul continues to learn from the pandemic and adapt and respond to the needs of our community, these closures will remain a part of the conversation.
 Residents interested in learning about current and future plans and projects, including pending master plan updates for Mississippi River Boulevard and East Como Boulevard, should visit the future park planning webpage and subscribe to updates.

 Language Translation Resources

 If you have questions related to COVID 19 and require language support services, please contact 651-201-3920 and a representative from the Minnesota Department of Health can assist you.

 Saint Paul Parks & Recreation Department